-When you write your essays, write about something that matters to you.
-The best essays discuss something meaningful in your life and show a passion for the subject you’re writing about.
+When you write your essays, discuss something meaningful in your life and show a passion for the subject you’re writing about.
 “I don’t want to hear what you think I want to hear,” Bryant says.
 “I want to really hear who you are.”

 If your grades are good but not fantastic, you could push yourself over the edge to acceptance with a great essay.
 “The essay is often the very last part of the college application over which the student has complete control,” Scott says.
 “Grades cannot be changed.
 The standardized test results are what they are, but a carefully thought-out, well-constructed essay that answers a university’s questions and provides more information about the student might have an impact on an admission committee’s decision.”

-But even if your grades and scores are great, a poor essay could really hurt your chances for acceptance at certain schools.
-So proofread, proofread, proofread.
-LeSane says, “We don’t want that last line of the essay to say: ‘And that’s why I’ve always wanted to go to “insert name of wrong school here.”’
-Unfortunately, schools see these oversights more often than you’d think.”
+On the other hand, even if your grades and scores are great, a poor essay could really hurt your chances for acceptance at certain schools.
+So, proofread, proofread, proofread.
+LeSane says, “We don’t want that last line of the essay to say: ‘And that’s why I’ve always wanted to go to… insert name of the wrong school here.”

 Follow Up On Your Application Status

-Admission offices will receive a huge number of applications on deadline day, and applying early is one way to distinguish yourself.
+Admissions offices will receive a huge number of applications on deadline day, and applying early is one way to distinguish yourself.
 “A good rule of thumb is for all applications to be submitted by Thanksgiving,” Bryant says.
-“That is to say, all seniors should be able to be thankful that they are done applying to college at the Thanksgiving dinner table.”

-Because all of the different components of your application won’t arrive at the same time, it helps to call each college you applied to or check your application status in the college’s online portal before the deadline to make sure they received all of the necessary materials.
+Because all the different components of your application won’t arrive at the same time, it helps to call each college you applied to, or check your application status in their online portals before the deadlines, to make sure they received all of the necessary materials.